Other Ranks (Non Technical)

 Location of Training: Defence Force School of Signals, Simpson Barracks Macleod, Victoria.

-This course provides basic Royal Australian Corps of Signals skills in radio, line laying and computing and is a prerequisite for all Australian Regular Army RA Sigs trade courses.
+This course provides basic Royal Australian Corps of Signals skills in a range of communications and qualifies all participants as Basic combat Communicators which is a prerequisite for all Australian Regular Army RA Sigs trade courses.

 Following Common Signals Training at DFSS you will undergo Electronic Warfare Operator employment training as a Language Specialist as follows: